MehmetMHY/irrational-pi/README.md

 <h1 align="center">Irrational Pi - Algorithm Art</h1>

+## Credit & Inspiration

+Credit for the core idea goes to **[@fascinating.fractals](https://www.youtube.com/@fascinating.fractals)** and his [video](https://www.youtube.com/shorts/aUDYWYqtAR4) about drawing the irrational Pi.
+Without his creative content, this visualization would not exist.
+Please consider supporting his content.

 ## About

 This is a project, created through [Vibe Coding](https://en.wikipedia.org/wiki/Vibe_coding), that visualizes the irrational nature of Pi by using a double-arm [algorithmic system](https://en.wikipedia.org/wiki/Algorithmic_art).
 The interactive visualization draws beautiful patterns using the relationship between rotational speeds tied to Pi and customizable drawing parameters.
 Users can experiment with various controls to generate unique artistic interpretations of Pi's irrationality.

-## Inspiration

-Credit for the core idea goes to **[@fascinating.fractals](https://www.youtube.com/@fascinating.fractals)** and his [video](https://www.youtube.com/shorts/aUDYWYqtAR4) about drawing the irrational Pi.
-Without his creative content, this visualization would not exist.
-Please consider supporting his content.

 ## Preview